 State Farm is a very small town located in the state of Virginia.
 With a population of 4,212 people and two constituent neighborhoods, State Farm is the 145th largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, State Farm is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, State Farm is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in State Farm who work in sales jobs (17.17%), personal care services (14.96%), and office and administrative support (9.49%).
+Unlike some towns, State Farm isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in State Farm are a mix of both white- and blue-collar jobs.
+Overall, State Farm is a town of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in State Farm who work in personal care services (11.01%), management occupations (10.16%), and sales jobs (7.85%).

-The per capita income in State Farm in 2010 was $8,432, which is low income relative to Virginia and the nation.
-This equates to an annual income of $33,728 for a family of four.
-However, State Farm contains both very wealthy and poor people as well.
+The per capita income in State Farm in 2010 was $7,853, which is low income relative to Virginia and the nation.
+This equates to an annual income of $31,412 for a family of four.

 The most common language spoken in State Farm is English.
 Other important languages spoken here include Spanish and German.